mikerr/pidvbip-cpu/README.md

 DVB-over-IP set-top box software for the Raspberry Pi.

-It requires Tvheadend running on a server
+It requires Tvheadend running on a server (can be same pi)

 Building